 Washington is a very small city located in the state of Georgia.
 With a population of 3,981 people and two constituent neighborhoods, Washington is the 172nd largest community in Georgia.

-Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Washington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Washington are a mix of both white- and blue-collar jobs.
 Overall, Washington is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Washington who work in sales jobs (11.33%), office and administrative support (10.17%), and food service (8.62%).

 The percentage of adults in Washington who are college-educated is close to the national average for all communities of 21.84%: 19.15% of the adults in Washington have a bachelor's degree or advanced degree.